Relations between two log minimal models of log canonical pairs: Proofs of main results

 to a good minimal model over $Z$, and there is a natural birational morphism $W'\to X'$.
-It is clear from construction of log MMP that $W'$ is $\mathbb{Q}$-factorial and $W'\to X'$ is small.
+By Remark \ref{rem--mmp} (4) the variety $W'$ is $\mathbb{Q}$-factorial, and $W'\to X'$ is small by construction.
 In this way, we see that $X'$ has a small $\mathbb{Q}$-factorialization.

-From now on, we freely use notations as in Theorem \ref{thm--flop}.
+From now on, we freely use notation as in Theorem \ref{thm--flop}.
 Next, we prove the second assertion of Theorem \ref{thm--pic0}.
 By property (a) of Theorem \ref{thm--flop} and Lemma \ref{lem--extcont}, we obtain $R^{q}f_{*}\mathcal{O}_{\overline{X}}=0$ and $R^{q}f'_{*}\mathcal{O}_{\overline{X}'}=0$ for any $q>0$.
 By relative Leray spectral sequences, there are isomorphisms of sheaves on $Z$

 For each $0\leq i<l$, we denote the induced morphism $V_{i}\to Z$ by $\pi_{i}$.
 To prove the second assertion of Theorem \ref{thm--pic0}, it is sufficient to prove the existence of an isomorphism

 for any $p>0$ and each $i$.
 By property (b) of Theorem \ref{thm--flop} and \cite[Theorem 5.6.4]{fujino-book}, we have $R^{q}g_{i*}\mathcal{O}_{\overline{X}_{i}}=R^{q}g'_{i*}\mathcal{O}_{\overline{X}_{i+1}}=0$.
 By relative Leray spectral sequences, we obtain